How I, A Low-Tech No-Talent Noob, Made an AI-Free Book Trailer

 For those who don’t know, in a former life I was a theatre historian, but I began my academic career studying queer history.

-Now, even having left academia behind, I’m still writing queer history.
+Now, having left academia behind, I’m still writing queer history.
 Only fictionalized.
-Historians are storytellers – it’s right there in the name – I’ve simply found myself more at home with a slightly different form of storytelling.
+Historians are storytellers, after all – it’s right there in the name.
+I’ve simply found myself more at home with a slightly different form of storytelling.

 I just can’t quit queer history.
 (Sorry.)
 For me, it’s like genealogy – not merely an attempt to reconstruct lives from the past, but in a way, to actively construct my own identity.
 Every time I learn about a queer person from the past, no matter where or when they are from, I feel like I am meeting my own long-lost family.